PPI #131: Raise Your Standards in these 5 Areas to Live a Better LifeApr 12, 2021

 In order to live a better life, you have to raise your standards, but not just in any place, you have to raise your standards in five critical areas.

-You need to be more disciplined.
-The pain of discipline in the moment usually is far less than the pain of regret later.
+Be more disciplined - Take action.
+The pain of discipline in the moment is far less than the pain of regret later.

-You need to be bolder.
-The bolder you are, the more wuilling you are to step out of your comfort zone, the better life you will live.
+Be bolder - The bolder you are, the more willing you are to step out of your comfort zone, the better life you will live.
 Take at least one bold action per day to move yourself closer to your goal.